Business model canvas: Application

-The Business Model Canvas can be printed out on a large surface so that groups of people can jointly start sketching and discussing business model elements with post-it notes or board markers.
+The business model canvas can be printed out on a large surface so that groups of people can jointly start sketching and discussing business model elements with post-it notes or board markers.
 It is a hands-on tool that aims to foster understanding, discussion, creativity, and analysis.
 It is distributed under a Creative Commons license from Strategyzer AG and can be used without any restrictions for modeling businesses.
 It is also available in web-based software format.

 Alternative forms

-The Business Model Canvas has been used and adapted to suit specific business scenarios and applications.
-Examples include:
+The business model canvas has been used and adapted to suit specific business scenarios and applications, such as Ash Maurya's Lean Canvas for startup companies.